jaxsonlaramie/week1/README.md

 'mkdir' create directory

-'touch' create dummy file placeholder cat to concatenate or display file to stdout echo >> file: to redirect output to file
+'touch' create dummy file placeholder

+'cat' to concatenate or display file to stdout

+'echo' to print to screen

+'echo >> file' to redirect output to file